 This important land acquisition was one of eight projects selected for financial support through the Old Growth Nature Fund, established by the B.C. government and Environment and Climate Change Canada as part of Canada’s commitment to protect 25% of terrestrial areas by 2025.
 Totalling 316 hectares, the eight selected sites are highly biodiverse and protect old-growth and mature (“recruitment old-growth”) forests that provide habitat for many species at risk.

-The GCA would also like to acknowledge the previous owners of the property, Gundy and Andrew MacNab, for their generous contribution to a land stewardship endowment to ensure management and restoration activities can continue on the Talking Trees Nature Reserve into the foreseeable future.
+The GCA would also like to acknowledge the previous owners of the property, Gundy and Andrew MacNab, for their generous contribution towards a land stewardship endowment, that will ensure management and restoration activities can continue on the Talking Trees Nature Reserve into the foreseeable future.
 Long committed to conservation, the MacNabs were closely involved with the grassroots initiative to protect Mount Galiano, and have, along with their family, been careful stewards of the Talking Trees property for over three decades.
 The remarkable Talking Trees property had long been identified as a priority for preservation, and discussions with the family regarding acquiring the parcel for conservation began several years ago.

 Over the coming months, the GCA will conduct an ecological baseline survey and develop a long-term management plan with input from First Nations, neighbours, and other local stakeholders.
 The reserve is projected to formally open to the public in 2025, once the management plan, signage, and new trails are developed.
 Existing community trails north of Porlier Pass Road and between Porlier Pass Road and Ganner Road can continue to be used and are slated to be upgraded for the 2025 opening.